miroslavpopovic/docs-aspire/docs/fundamentals/app-host-overview.md

 ## Reference resources

 A reference represents a dependency between resources.
-For example, you can probably imagine a scenario where you a web frontend depends on a Redis cache.
+For example, you can probably imagine a scenario where a web frontend depends on a Redis cache.
 Consider the following example app host `Program` C# code:

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);